Early in my teaching career, a colleague told me about her plan to give every one of her students a personalized card on their birthday.

-Then, the wheels started to come loose on the filing system I’d set up to keep up with daily paperwork.
+Then, the wheels started to come loose on the filing system I was using to manage daily paperwork.

 It wasn’t long before students who had watched classmates get a birthday card were reminding me in disappointed voices that I’d forgotten their birthdays.
 At that point, wow, did I wish I’d never promised to give out birthday cards.

 I never asked my colleague if she kept up with the idea in her own classroom.
-I have my doubts, though, because early in the fall she posted a “student of the week” on her door, and then the same student’s picture stayed up for the entire rest of the year.
+I have my doubts, though, because early in the fall she posted a “student of the week” on her door; then she left the same student’s picture up for the entire rest of the year.

 Upkeep is often where teachers’ best intentions go to die.